“Philosophy is to the real world as masturbation is to sex.”

 Yesterday, I was talking with a close friend who is married.
 She is happy.
 She is in love with a man that she’s loved since high school.
 It is a love so deep that it is honestly hard for me to wrap my head around.
-I imagine there is a warring she experiences sometimes; the battle she faces when decision-making about her family as a whole—her responsibilities as a wife and a mother; the self-less-ness of loving someone more than yourself, but still wanting to identify as an individual and actualize a stream of independence.
+I imagine there is a warring she experiences sometimes; the battle between her responsibilities as a wife and a mother–the selfless–ness required to carry those roles well and still wanting to identify as an individual in order to actualize a stream of independence.

 The toughest part about being close friends with a married person is understanding that as a SINGLE person you cannot give relationship advice.
 Your entire perspective is one-sided.
 Your feedback is not knowledge or wisdom, but simply inexperienced empathy.
 I love my friend to death but oftentimes feel inadequate when I talk with her.
 As a SINGLE person I cannot be a dynamic part of the discussion.
 I listen.
 I engage.
 I validate her feelings.
 But my understanding never gets clearer because her marriage experience is something that I cannot relate to.

 With my ex-boyfriend and that Philosophy class in mind, I understand there is a big difference in being exposed to something versus actually experiencing it.
-My friend is married.
+Many Philosophers discuss their exposure to Christ, not their experience of Him.
+Conversely, my friend is married.
 She has a beautiful life she has built with a man she loves deeply.
 Her life is a shared experience.
 My life as a single woman, though still beautiful, is not the same as hers.
-My exposure to marriage is not validated by any experience with the entity itself.
+My exposure to marriage is not validated by any experience of it.

 As Marx tries to explain in his juxtaposition: There is a big difference between masturbation and sex.